Manaslu: 2020s

-In 2021 Qatari mountaineer, Asma Al Thani, summited and became the first Arab to do so without oxygen.
+In 2021 Qatari mountaineer Asma Al Thani summited, becoming the first Arab to do so without oxygen.

-On the morning of September 26, 2022, an avalanche struck the route 24,000 ft., just below Camp IV at Mount Manaslu, enveloping 13 climbers which also killed Nepali guide Anup Rai.
+On the morning of September 26, 2022, an avalanche struck the route at 24,000 ft., just below Camp IV, enveloping 13 climbers, who were injured, and killing Nepali guide Anup Rai.
 The climbers were ferrying logistics to the high camps before their summit push.
 On the same day, American ski mountaineer Hilaree Nelson fell down more than 1,800 metres (6,000 ft) from the summit of Mount Manaslu while skiing with her partner, Jim Morrison.
-On September 28 her body was located above the Thulagi glacier on the south-west face of Mount Manaslu and was flown to Kathmandu by rescuers.
+On September 28 her body was located above the Thulagi glacier on the south-west face of the mountain and was flown to Kathmandu by rescuers.

-On January 6, 2023, Spanish alpinist Alex Txikon, along with six sherpa climbers, made a successful winter ascent of Mount Manaslu, which had not been summited in winter in over 20 years.
+On January 6, 2023, Spanish alpinist Alex Txikon, along with six Sherpa climbers, made a winter ascent of Mount Manaslu, which had not been summited in winter in over 20 years.

 On September 23, 2023, Nawal Sfendla became the first Moroccan to summit Manaslu.